palantir/workshop-iframe-custom-widget/README.md

   Note that we will soon be making a major bump to 2.0, due to this package deprecating the option to use `objectSet` fields, as we encourage consumers to move to using `temporaryObjectSetRid` to query from the Ontology allowing the ability to pass to and from Workshop object sets of size over 10,000 objects.

+  To resolve a `temporaryObjectSetRid` into an object set, use `hydrateObjectSetFromRid`, and vice versa to convert an object set to a temporaryObjectSetRid, use `createAndFetchTempObjectSetRid` from [@osdk/client](https://www.npmjs.com/package/@osdk/client).

 2. Where in my app should I call `useWorkshopContext`?

   `useWorkshopContext` should be called from the route that you plan to embed in Workshop.
 Each call of `useWorkshopContext` should map to one instance of the bidirectional iframe widget.
 For example, if you would like to set up your app such that route `/app1` and route `/app2` are each two distinct custom widgets, you should call `useWorkshopContext` per component rendered at those routes (a total of two calls).